Colorado Secure Savings Program Requires Employers to Offer Retirement Plan Options

-There are many details to the program that the advisory board has yet to develop and/or release, but Paychex will continue to monitor the legislation and provide updates when information is available.
+Paychex will continue to monitor the situation and provide updates when information is available.
 One notable advantage for small businesses is providing a benefit similar to larger companies, acting as a perk to attract and retain younger employees and help them start building a retirement savings.

 Colorado businesses do not have to wait for the program to launch and can open a retirement plan such as a 401(k) through a provider such as Paychex to satisfy the mandate.